albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    }
    ```

    Our decorator will start by registering a `Counter` with the `MeterRegistry` and set the initial value to the current number of offices in the database.
-We will use the `OfficesRepository` to get the number of offices in the database using the [`count()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html?is-external=true#count--) method, as this more efficient than calling the `list()` method on `JpaContactUsService` and then get its size.
+We will use the `OfficesRepository` to get the number of offices in the database using the [`count()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html?is-external=true#count--) method, as this is more efficient than calling the `list()` method on `JpaContactUsService` and then get its size.

 1. Make the test compile

    Create file `src/main/java/demo/boot/OfficeCountMetricDecorator.java`

+   {% include custom/note.html details="The following example is barely enough to make the test compile.
+I prefer empty responses over of throwing exceptions in such cases as these are less invasive.
+If this method is called by the controlled before it was expected, then we simply get the wrong, blank, result instead of an error." %}

    ```java
    package demo.boot;